Russwater RPG Ruleset

 PCs level up in milestones determined by the GM but usually these coincide with the start of a session or after the completion of a quest or task.
 20th level is the maximum level.

-PCs can gain advantage on one ability score at points that they would in 5e or PF have an Ability Score Increase, i.e. levels 4, 8, 12, 16 and 19 / 20.
+PCs can gain advantage on one additional ability score at levels 4, 8, 12, 16 and 20.

-Hit points are viewed as a creature’s current stamina and levels of exhaustion measure of a creature’s physical health.
+Hit points are viewed as a creature’s current stamina or physical health.

 Besides absorbing damage, spending hit points is also the main resource to power spells and other spell like abilities and techniques in this ruleset rather than using other things like spell slots.